// How to · 2026

 A

-Mike is a working photographer who built ArtDrop after spending months hand-listing his own catalog across Gelato, Printful, and Printify and onto Shopify.
-He still ships his own work through the same pipeline ArtDrop automates.
+Michael is a working photographer who built ArtDrop after spending months hand-building products across Gelato, Printful, and Printify and preparing separate Shopify listings.
+He still ships his own work through the routes ArtDrop automates.

 Automate Printify product creation, listings included.